 The second pillar, A Safe, Healthy and Inspired Workforce, centres on our team and our workplace.
-Our efforts begin at While human activity has contributed to environmental challenges, we believe it also holds the power to drive positive change. the heart of Sonae Sierra, at home, where through this pillar, we strive to safeguard a diverse, inclusive and engaged workforce.
+Our efforts begin at the heart of Sonae Sierra, at home, where through this pillar, we strive to safeguard a diverse, inclusive and engaged workforce.
 We achieve this by enhancing employees' skills and productivity within a culture that is safe, healthy and empowering.